Swrve/rate-limited-logger/README.md

 other to be suppressed as a side effect.

-However, this means that if you wish to include dynamic, variable data in the log output, you will need to use printf-style templates, instead of ("foo " + bar + " baz") string interpolation.
+However, this means that if you wish to include dynamic, variable data in the log output, you will need to use SLF4J-style templates, instead of ("foo " + bar + " baz") string interpolation.
 For example:

 ```
-  rateLimitedLog.info("Just saw an event of type %d: %s", event.getType(), event);
+  rateLimitedLog.info("Just saw an event of type {}: {}", event.getType(), event);
 ```

-java.util.Formatter is used to perform template interpolation.  "%s" will implicitly invoke an object's toString() method, so toString() does not need to be called explicitly when logging.
+"{}" will implicitly invoke an object's toString() method, so toString() does not need to be called explicitly when logging.
 (This has obvious performance benefits, in that those toString() methods will not be called at all once the rate limits have been exceeded or if the log-level threshold isn't reached.)

 A RateLimitedLog object has a limited capacity for the number of log messages it'll hold; if over 1000 different strings are used as the message template for